the-argus/rit-gdc-talks/from_scratch.md

 - Unity URP bloom and default material
 - Engine Physics

-Note: Unreal Engine feels like it's promising you a AAA-looking product for less effort, with its deferred renderer and PBR pipeline and well-populated asset store.
+Note: This is an example of artistic control and direction.
+Unreal Engine feels like it's promising you a AAA-looking product for less effort, with its deferred renderer and PBR pipeline and well-populated asset store.
 This can sometimes prevent an indie project from developing a unique graphical style.
 The same is true of Unity and Unreal physics.
 If you leave